Why is my dog's skin turning purple?

 If you observe your dog's skin turning purple or bluish, it could be a sign of cyanosis.
-In this blog post, our veterinarians in Novato discuss the details of the causes, risks, treatment options, and prognosis of cyanosis in dogs.
+In this blog post, our veterinarians in Novato discuss the causes, risks, treatment options, and prognosis for cyanosis in dogs.

 Why is my dog's tongue blue?